 It’s been said; “Be careful of what you ask for, you just might get it.”
 We’ve all heard it, you might think given my age, I would have learned that by now.
 Unfortunately, even in my fifties I still catch myself looking over the proverbial fence, admiring the “greener” grass and staring at things that aren’t mine.
 Yes, yes, I know it’s wrong, but there I am, staring at things that ain’t mine yet covet just the same.

 I believe this is a character defect shared by the vast majority of adults, the new car, the gold watch, bigger better house (with the pool), or possibly a handsome young man or beautiful young lady.
-Always that shiny bobble calling to us, beckoning just on the other side of the fence, so close we can almost touch it, but just out of reach.
+Always that shiny bobble calling to us, beckoning just on the other side of the fence, so close we can almost touch it, taste it, smell it, but just out of reach.

 Even as a child I seemed to possess that undeniable urge.
 I tend to comfort myself with the knowledge that it is arguably the most common of character defects.
 In my humble opinion, one shared by all of us if we were completely honest with ourselves.
-That thought brings me to our story; I hope you enjoy it.
+That little thought brings me to our story, a story about my little brother and myself, and one heck of an apple.
+I hope you enjoy it.

 Behind papaw’s auto shop stretched a large field, complete with several old cars and trucks scattered randomly within the tall grass and weeds.
 The collection included several makes and models, all in various stages of rust and decay.
 Slowly returning to the earth, completing the cycle of life and death.